skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 But Dwarf-King Thul Marblade came at last to the shores of Mar Tesaro.
 He came to the elven chieftain Ellas Morad, and asked for leave to climb the mountain.
-"For", said he, "it is the way of all dwarves to seek the mountains and learn their ways."
+"For," said he, "it is the way of all dwarves to seek the mountains and learn their ways."

 Morad gave him permission to walk the slopes, and the dwarf departed